Red Gate: National roots

 The Russian tradition of triumphal arches (or gates, as they were called during 18th-19th centuries) goes back to the time of Peter I. However, their specific Muscovite shape is a direct consequence of the Time of Troubles of the early 17th century, when civil war, foreign raiders, and rampant crime forced landlords to fortify their town and country estates.
 In their simplest form, gates were cut through wooden palisade walls, and fortified with a small defensive platform perched above them.
 If money allowed, gates were fortified with a barbican tower, again with a raised wooden platform.

 In the 18th century, this platform was transformed into a raised structure above the main arch.
 Thus, early Russian triumphal arches have a triangular, tripartite composition (two side pylons and a center piece, square or octagonal, raised above them).
 Contemporary 18th-century engravings present different variations of the type (notably, Alexey Zubov's 1711 engraving showing troops marching through seven different gates).
 It is believed that these gates influenced traditional Muscovite architects in favor of the Petrine Baroque style, inspiring masterpieces like the Church of St. John the Warrior.

-An extant example of private estate gates following the same layout belongs to the former Golitsyn estate on Volkhonka street (adjacent to the Pushkin Museum).
+An extant example of private estate gates following the same layout belongs to the former Golitsyn estate on Volkhonka street (adjacent to the Pushkin Museum, see the photo).